funda-frontend/storybook-wrapper-helper/README.md

 will be able to easily debug any storybook configuration by seeing the output of each of these functions.
-While the helper functions could further abstract a storybook implementation, this crosses a line where obfuscation begins to be a hinderende when a developer is debugging, or joining this project for the first time.
+While the helper functions could further abstract a storybook implementation, this crosses a line where obfuscation begins to be a hinderance when a developer is debugging, or joining this project for the first time.

 ### Single story book